racarter1215/data-structures-and-algorithms-2/MergeSort/README.md

 ### Efficiency
 * Methods that have Big O efficiency O(n) for time
   * MergeSort().
-Because we are only testing a single integer array, and only a portion of it at that, it saves on time.
+Because one is only testing a single integer array, and only a portion of it at that, it saves on time.

 * Methods that have Big O efficiency O(1) for space